StevenKnoop/AutomatedBreedingClownfishTank/README.md

 ## Challanges:
 > How to remove water from the tank without sucking up baby fish(3mm in lenght).
 I have spoken to experts about this, they all do it manually, any fish they suck up will end up in bucket which gets removed and put back into the breding tank afterwards.

 > Eskom(Power cuts for a fews hours a day, sometimes multiple times a day).
 Baby clownfish are extemely sensitive to changes.
-The Heater and LED needs to stay active for 30 days straight.
+The Heater, LED and air pump needs to stay active for 30 days straight.

 > How to automatically feed baby clown fish.
 (Will emphasize on this more soon)